RL-AWB: Deep Reinforcement Learning for Auto White Balance Correction in Low-Light Night-time Scenes

 \section{Datasets}

 \paragraph{Low-light Evening Vision Illumination (LEVI) Dataset.}

 Given the limited availability of nighttime color constancy datasets, we constructed a new dataset to facilitate research in this challenging domain.
-Some samples are shown in Fig. \ref{fig:LEVIfull}.
+Some samples are shown in \cref{fig:LEVIfull}.
 Prior to our work, the NCC dataset was the only publicly available dataset specifically designed for nighttime illuminant estimation, containing 513 nighttime images with corresponding ground-truth illuminants.
 While the NCC dataset has been valuable for initial algorithmic development, it was captured using a single camera model, limiting its utility for evaluating cross-sensor generalization, a critical requirement for practical AWB systems that must operate across diverse imaging devices.
 Our dataset addresses this limitation and introduces several key improvements.
 First, it is the first nighttime color constancy dataset captured with multiple camera systems, enabling rigorous evaluation of cross-sensor generalization performance.
-The dataset comprises 700 nighttime images: images \#1–\#370 were captured using an iPhone 16 Pro at a resolution of 4320 × 2160 pixels with 12-bit depth, while images \#371–\#700 were captured using a Sony ILCE-6400 at 6000 × 4000 pixels with 14-bit depth.
+The dataset comprises 700 nighttime images: images \#1--\#370 were captured using an iPhone 16 Pro at a resolution of 4320 $\times$ 2160 pixels with 12-bit depth, while images \#371--\#700 were captured using a Sony ILCE-6400 at 6000 $\times$ 4000 pixels with 14-bit depth.
 The ISO values range from approximately 500 to 16,000, covering a wide spectrum of low-light conditions commonly encountered in nighttime photography.
-Second, to ensure accurate ground-truth illuminant estimation, a standard Macbeth Color Checker was placed in each scene.
-Unlike datasets where illuminants are estimated indirectly or from limited reference points, our dataset provides high-precision, manually annotated color checker masks for every image.
-The ground-truth illuminant for each image is computed as the median RGB values of the non-saturated achromatic patches on the color checker, ensuring that the provided illuminants reliably represent the dominant scene illumination.
-All images are preprocessed by correcting for black level and converting to linear RGB space to facilitate algorithmic development.
-Third, we provide comprehensive metadata for each image, including focal length (mm), F-number, exposure time (s), and ISO settings.
+Second, we provide comprehensive metadata for each image, including focal length (mm), F-number, exposure time (s), and ISO settings.